 A subsequent study showed that, contrary to what was originally believed, there was an increase in cases of bloat associated with the use of elevated feeders--a substantial increase.
 However, further studies and studies of different types have not been conducted to confirm these results.
 And, the study did have a design drawback in that it was not randomized.
 That is, it studied owners who had chosen to use elevated feeders, not those randomly assigned to use them.
 This could mean that there are other factors associated with a dog owner’s decision to use an elevated feeder that contributed to bloat and not the feeder itself.

 It turns out, the jury is still out on the use of elevated feeders.
-While they may be helpful at preventing mess at feeding, and may assist dogs with orthopedic disorders to feed more comfortably, there has been an association with bloat in dogs that is cause for concern.
+While they may be helpful at preventing a mess at feeding time and may assist dogs with orthopedic disorders to eat more comfortably, there has been an association with bloat in dogs that is cause for concern.
 The current wisdom is that if you have a dog that may be susceptible to bloat, it is best to avoid the use of an elevated feeder until more research into the role the feeder may play in this condition is established.